 Chatbots can engage your customers in a number of ways.
 Some of the more intelligent chatbots can even act as virtual assistants, offering personalized shopping advice based on preferences.
 Others keep users entertained through fun conversation.
 As AI capabilities improve, it’ll soon be difficult for consumers to tell whether they are speaking to a piece of software or a real human.

-Chatbot providers, like IBM Watson, or indeed Acquire, offer chatbots that are customizable to your needs and are able to learn from the input they receive to become even more capable of engaging customers over time.
+AI Chatbots are customizable to your needs and are able to learn from the input they receive to become even more capable of engaging customers over time.
+And if they aren’t best placed to help, they can pass you on to the appropriate agent to make sure customers stay engaged and get their issues solved.

 As a business, you wouldn’t dream of releasing a product without testing it first.
 So, why should your digital content be any different?
 Fortunately, there is software to help you with A/B tests specifically.
 You can run experiments, creating two, or even more, versions of a web page that can be compared for performance.